Faithful-Resource-Pack/Docs/src/routes/pages/moderation/expanded-server-rules.md

 ---

-## Rule 8: Stay Civil around Controversial Topics
+## Rule 8: Stay Away From Political Discussion
-*While topics surrounding politics, religion, firearms, etc, aren’t entirely prohibited, don't start arguments for the sake of it.
-When having productive discussions, ensure that it doesn't become a fight and that a moderator is available.*
+*General discussion about real-life events is still allowed from a more neutral perspective.
+If you really want to discuss politics, take it to a DM or another server.*
 <ol>
-    <li><b>Starting an argument over a controversial topic</b> - This would include posting "shock" content, or just generally sending inflammatory messages designed to cause harm.</li>
+    <li><b>Intentionally provoking a political discussion</b> - This would include posting "shock" content, or just generally sending inflammatory messages designed to cause harm.</li>
     <ol class="lettered">
         <li>Give a bot warn and a short mute to the user who incited the argument.</li>
     </ol>
     <br>
-    <li><b>Discussion turning into an argument</b> - It's entirely possible to have a productive discussion about a controversial topic, but discussions can devolve into an argument.</li>
+    <li><b>An unrelated discussion becoming political</b> - Politics can easily get involved in a related but allowed topic like religion.</li>
     <ol class="lettered">
-        <li>Verbal warn all users involved to stop the argument, if it proceeds warn and short mute.</li>
+        <li>Verbal warn all users involved to stop, if it proceeds warn and short mute.</li>
     </ol>
 </ol>